topicos20152/WEB/README.md

 To get you started you can simply clone the repo and put it inside a web server (like Apache) to prevent Cross Origin Request bugs.

-Now you can open the folder sigaa-x/app and the index.html should renderize like a charm.
+Now you can open the folder <your webserver base url>/sigaa-x/app and the index.html should renderize like a charm.